RainbowMango/website-3/docs/casestudies/xiaohongshu.md

 ## The Challenge: Resource Fragmentation

 Xiaohongshu's infrastructure evolved into a complex landscape of dozens of Kubernetes clusters spread across multiple cloud providers and self-built data centers.

-**Why Multiple Clusters Were Necessary:**

 Both self-built data centers and managed Kubernetes services (TKE/ACK) from cloud vendors have cluster size limits for stability reasons.
 As Xiaohongshu's business grew rapidly, these limits necessitated a multi-cluster architecture to support the expanding infrastructure.

-**The Core Challenges:**

 This cluster fragmentation created multiple operational problems: